 His statement was met with ire from the medical community, including former US Surgeon General Vivek Murthy, who responded in a series of tweets, “Research clearly shows that medication-assisted treatment leads to better treatment outcomes compared to behavioral treatments alone.”
 A spokesman for Price walked his statement back, but the comment shows how the stigma against MAT continues to influence policy makers at the highest levels of the country’s health care system.

-According to a 2016 Surgeon General’s report, just 10 percent of Americans with a drug use disorder obtain medication-assisted treatment.
+According to a 2016 Surgeon General’s report, just 10 percent of Americans with a drug use disorder obtain specialty care, including medication-assisted treatment.
 The report attributes the low rate to severe shortages in the supply of care — shortages that can lead to waiting for weeks or months to receive treatment.

 The idea that MAT merely replaces one opioid with another underlies the federal government’s policy of placing caps on the number of MAT prescriptions for fear that the drugs will be diverted and used recreationally.
 US doctors have strict limits on how many patients they can supply buprenorphine to.
 Clinics that supply methadone also have a patient cap and recipients must attend the clinic every day, without the option of taking the drug home.
 Both options limit how accessible the treatment is.